Raft, Hike and Canyon in Bosnia

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-A reasonable level of fitness is required and the ability to handle approximately 4 – 5 hours of activity each day.
+A reasonable level of fitness is required and the ability to handle up to 8 hours of activity in a day.
 The last part of the hike can be challenging but your guide will be with you every step of the way to help you negotiate it securely and safely.
-You do not need any rafting or canyoning experience as your guide will also give you full instructions and a safety briefing at the start.
-Be advised that the water can get chilly in the canyon, but you will be provided with wetsuits to keep you warm.
+You do not need any rafting or canoeing experience as your guide will also give you full instructions and a safety briefing at the start.

 Although shielded from the coast by high mountains, the Neretva Canyon funnels a Mediterranean climate into the Zupa Valley all year round.
 In the summer, daytime temperatures range from 24 – 30 °C, but it can get cooler at night, so bring layers of clothing to keep you warm if needed, especially during autumn when the temperatures are lower.
 During the summer, it can sometimes get over 30 degrees during the day, so it's wise to bring a hat and sunscreen.